 Daymak Combat is equipped with a 5.000 W motor that can reach a maximum power of around 14.000 W (just under 19 HP).
 The bike features a 4,8 kWh battery built into the frame, which is equivalent to the capacity of other light electric motorcycles recently launched on the market.

-The manufacturing company daymak claims a range of around 50 miles or 80 km for this battery, although the top speed limited to 70 km/h (44 mph) certainly contributes to more energy-efficient driving: and if you've ever ridden off-road with small tires, you know that 70 km/h (44 mph) can feel pretty fast.
+The manufacturing company daymak claims a range of around 50 miles or 80 km for this battery, although the top speed limited to 70 km/h (44 mph) certainly contributes to more energy-efficient driving: and if you've ever driven off-road with small tires, you know that 70 km/h (44 mph) can seem pretty fast.

 Yes, but how much does it cost?

 A bang.
-So much for me.
+A lot, for me.
 But I don't text.
-Daymak Combat will certainly not be a bargain, with the first 100 Founders Edition units going on sale at a price of around 14.000 euros with delivery scheduled for June 2023.
-Those who can wait until the end of 2023 can pay a deposit of 1.000 euros for a Deluxe Edition of the motorcycle (& snowmobile), although it's not clear to me what makes this version so "deluxe" or why it's worth the extra 1000 euros.
+The Daymak Combat will certainly not be a bargain, with the first 100 Founders Edition units going on sale at a price of around 14.000 euros with delivery scheduled for June 2023.
+Those who can wait until the end of 2023 can put down a 1.000 euro deposit for a Deluxe edition of the motorcycle (& snowmobile), although it is not clear to me what makes this version so “deluxe” or why it is worth an extra 1000 euros.

 I forgot: I doubt that we will ever use it in Europe, given the temperatures.
 I anticipate the comments of the Futuroprossimo fb page.
-"Wow, a motorcycle that turns into a snowmobile?
-Awesome!
-Too bad that with the ever hotter temperatures on Earth we will never have the opportunity to test it, unless we live on a frozen planet like Hoth."
+“Wow, a motorcycle that turns into a snowmobile?
+Fantastic!
+Too bad that with increasingly higher temperatures on Earth we will never have the opportunity to test it, unless we live on an icy planet like Hoth.”

 I can't blame you.